engagingnewsproject/enp-platform/Readme.md

   3. Reactivate the engage theme by renaming it back to `/engage` in the project directory.

      _This is an important step, as you will need WordPress to recognize the Engage theme so you can reactivate it on the WordPress dashboard at the Appearance/Themes page._

+- You might have to run `composer require hellonico/timber-dump-extension` to get the [Timber Dump Extension](https://github.com/nlemoine/timber-dump-extension#timber-dump-extension).

 - __Deactivate the Engaging Quiz plugin__